laravel/bootcamp.laravel.com/resources/docs/showing-chirps.md

 }
 ```

+Here we've used Eloquent's `with` method to [eager-load](https://laravel.com/docs/eloquent-relationships#eager-loading) the user id and name for every Chirp.
+We've also used the `latest` scope to return the records in reverse-chronological order.

 > **Note**
 > Returning all Chirps at once won't scale in production.
-Take a look at Laravel's powerful [pagination](https://laravel.com/docs/9.x/pagination) to improve performance.
+Take a look at Laravel's powerful [pagination](https://laravel.com/docs/pagination) to improve performance.

 ## Relationship

 We've instructed Laravel to return the `id` and `name` property from the `user` relationship so that we can display the name of the Chirp author, without returning other potentially sensitive information such as the users email address.
-The `user` relationship hasn't been defined yet, so let's add a new "belongs to" relationship on our `Chirp` model:
+The `user` relationship hasn't been defined yet, so let's add a new ["belongs to"](https://laravel.com/docs/eloquent-relationships#one-to-many-inverse) relationship on our `Chirp` model:

 ```php filename=app/Models/Chirp.php
 <?php